Joyce Griffin-Sobel, PhD, RN

 - Master of Science (PNP, FNP and FPMHNP tracks)

-- Post Masters Advanced Certificate (PHP, FNP, FPMHNP tracks)
+- Post Masters Advanced Certificate (PNP, FNP, FPMHNP tracks)

 - Doctor of Nursing Practice